 Federal Self-Employment Tax

-All Vermont LLC business members or managers who take profits out of the LLC will need to pay self-employment tax.
-This tax is also known as FICA, Social Security or Medicare tax.
-It applies to all the earnings you withdraw from your Vermont business.
+All members or managers who take profits out of the LLC must pay self-employment tax.
+This tax is administered by the Federal Insurance Contributions Act (FICA), and covers Social Security, Medicare and other benefits.
 The current self-employment tax rate is 15.3 percent.

-Pay Less Self-Employment Tax by Treating Your Vermont LLC as an S Corporation
+Pay Less Self-Employment Tax by Treating Your LLC as an S Corporation

 Federal Income Tax

-You must also pay regular federal income tax on any earnings you take out of your Vermont LLC.
-The amount of income tax you pay depends on your earnings, current income tax brackets, deductions and how you file.
+You must also pay regular federal income tax on any earnings you take out of your LLC.
+The amount of income tax you pay depends on your earnings, current income tax bracket, deductions and filing status.